JayEh/Banana-Agent/README.md

     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-    (_For Windows users_) A Windows version of the agent is included in this repo.
-If you're not on Windows you'll need to replace the included environment with one for your own OS.
-Just unzip Banana_Windows_x86_64.7z into the Banana_Windows_x86_64 folder.
+    (_For Windows users_) A Windows folder for the agent is included in this repo (Banana_Windows_x86_64).
+In that folder, follow the link in the README to download the environment files for a Windows agent.

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.